How much can I contribute to my TFSA?

 The given name of Tax Free Savings Account is a bit of a misleading title.
-It is a registered tax-advantaged savings account.
+It is a registered tax-advantaged savings account and every year your TFSA contribution opportunity rises.
 Unlike, a regular investment account where you have to pay tax on the interest/dividends/capital gains you earn, a registered Tax-Free Savings Account (TFSA), is where any income you earn is non-taxable.
 Think of it as an investment holding account to store things like exchange-traded funds (ETFs), guaranteed investment certificates (GICs), bonds, stocks and, yes, plain-old cash.

 While you do have to follow by the set amount of contribution room each year, any gains you earn on those investments will not affect your contribution room for the current year or years to come.
 Any resident of Canada, over the age of 18, with a valid social insurance number can open a TFSA.